 With that being said, you’re required to hit a certain milestone in order to make it work.
 For instance, you need to realize the business goals beforehand, so you can effectively move them with the loyalty program elements.

 We’re just shown you several ways you can turn your customers into delighted brand advocates.
-If you have any questions, don’t hesitate to contact us!
+If you have any questions, don’t hesitate to contact us or join our Facebook Community for further information!

 Here’s a recording of the webinar Livestream!
 Don’t forget to visit LitExtension Youtube channel for other webinars and more interesting eCommerce-related videos!